VitalyArt/hltv-demo-parser/README.md

 This package is designed to obtain information from the demo of the servers or games on the Half-Life 1 engine.
 Installation is possible in two versions:
-1. Composer
-To install with composer, either run
+1. Install with composer, either run

 ```
 $ php composer.phar require vitalyart/hltv-demo-parser "*"